jhajek/Linux-text-book-part-1/README.md

 ### Linux Dependencies - On Fedora 30 & 31

-This is for installing Pandoc 2.2.2.x.
-You will need to download the pandoc binary from [pandoc.org](https://github.com/jgm/pandoc/releases/download/2.2.2.1/pandoc-2.2.2.1-linux.tar.gz "pandoc 2.2.2-1"), do not install via dnf or yum as those versions are a bit old.
+This is for installing Pandoc 2.X branch.
+You will need to download the Pandoc binary from [pandoc.org](https://github.com/jgm/pandoc/releases/ "Pandoc GitHub release tab"), do not install via dnf or yum as those versions are out of date.
 Extract the tarball (tar.gz) and copy the contents of ```./pandoc-2.2.2-1/bin/```  to ```/usr/local/bin```.
 You will need to use sudo because ```/usr/local/bin/``` is owned by root.

 * texlive
 * texlive-latex-fonts